invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 6 \* 10^12 = 6000000000000.
 :::

-Creating position involves preparing parameters such as the amount of tokens, tick indexes for the desired price range, and approving token transfers.
-Create position always accept liquidity parameter.
+Creating position involves preparing parameters such as the amount of tokens, tick indexes for the desired price range, liquidity, slippage and approving token transfers.
 There is need to calculate desired liquidity based on specified token amounts.
 For this case there are provided functions `getLiquidityByX` or `getLiquidityByY`.
+The slippage parameter represents the acceptable price difference that can occur on the pool during the execution of the transaction.

 ```typescript
 // token y has 12 decimals and we want to add 8 integer tokens to our position